 Datadog has a long-standing commitment to open standards.
 Our integrations with OpenMetrics, JMX, and WMI, as well as our implementation of the tried-and-true StatsD protocol, enable you to collect data with the tools and libraries that fit best into your workflows.
 The source code for the Datadog Agent, as well as for our distributed tracing libraries, is open source and available on GitHub, and we are proud of our ongoing partnership with the OpenTelemetry project, which is a unified, vendor-agnostic set of tools for collecting system and application telemetry data.

-That’s why we’re excited to support the public preview of AWS Distro for OpenTelemetry, which will enable customers to send metrics and traces to any supported monitoring backend, including Datadog.
-By embracing open standards and providing data portability, AWS and Datadog will help users improve their monitoring workflows, regardless of their architectures.
+That’s why we’re excited to support the public preview of AWS Distro for OpenTelemetry, which enables customers to send metrics and traces to any supported monitoring backend, including Datadog.
+By embracing open standards and providing data portability, AWS and Datadog are helping users improve their monitoring workflows, regardless of their architectures.

 AWS Distro for OpenTelemetry extends the upstream CNCF OpenTelemetry project by collecting metadata from AWS resources, as well as trace data from AWS SDK and AWS X-Ray.
 The SDKs, auto-instrumentation agents, and collectors that comprise the distribution have been carefully optimized, secured, and tested by AWS to ensure that they don’t degrade the performance or stability of your systems.